How to Enroll

 Below, you’ll find important timelines for each stage of your 21st Century Scholars journey:

-For most students, Indiana law requires a student to apply by no later than June 30 of the student’s 8th grade year.
+For most students, Indiana law requires a student to be automatically enrolled or apply by no later than June 30 of the student’s 8th grade year.
 The only exception is if a student experiences foster care from 7th grade through 12th grade.
-Students in foster care are enrolled through an agreement with the Department of Child Services.
+Students in foster care are enrolled in the 21st Century Scholars Program through an agreement with the Department of Child Services.

-The income guidelines change every year to match the current federal free/reduced lunch guidelines.
+The income guidelines change every year to match the current Federal Free and Reduced Price Lunch guidelines.

 Yes, you can!
-Students in foster care in Indiana are able to enroll beyond their 8th grade year and aren’t required to follow the same income guidelines.
-If you need help understanding what this means to you or to your student, please contact the Commission for Higher Education at firstname.lastname@example.org
+Students in foster care in Indiana are able to enroll beyond their 8th-grade year and aren’t required to follow the same income guidelines.
+If you need help understanding what this means to you or to your student, please contact the Indiana Commission for Higher Education at email@example.com.

 You don’t have to file the FAFSA to enroll – it’s only for high school seniors and up.
 But, you will have to file the FAFSA starting in 12th grade and complete it each year of college to retain your scholarship.